 Qbrexza Side Effects

 Note: This document contains side effect information about glycopyrronium topical.
-Some of the dosage forms listed on this page may not apply to the brand name Qbrexza.
+Some dosage forms listed on this page may not apply to the brand name Qbrexza.

 Along with its needed effects, glycopyrronium topical (the active ingredient contained in Qbrexza) may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.